ZanzyTHEbar/EasyNetworkManager/README.md

 # EasyNetworkManager Library

+> [!NOTE]\
->**Note**: A documentation website is being built for this library, please stand by for the docs.
+> A documentation website is being built for this library, please stand by for the docs.
 Until then, please feel free to ask me any questions in the [discussion](https://github.com/ZanzyTHEbar/EasyNetworkManager/discussions).

 This is an in-progress library for easy network management.